lou-i0/lou-i0/README.md

 My name is Louis Othen, A passionate data and coding enthusiast, who is hardworking with a thirst for knowledge, always wanting to learn (the day I stop learning is the day I kick the bucket!), explore with a little adventure or two, and help others wherever I can.

+# My Mantras in Life
+1. (As above!)
+They day I stop learning is the day I kick the bucket!
+There is always something to learn new, or learn better from prior experience.
+2. The best way to learn is through failure, and makes you appreciate the effort it took to get there.
+3. A harsh truth is better than a pretty lie.
+4. Treat everyone with respect and kindness, regardless of perspective or standing.

 # My Skills
 - Data Science